Kava-Labs/kava/x/earn/spec/01_concepts.md

 Vaults are the only user facing interface.
 Users only need to deposit and withdraw from a vault.

-* Unlike yearn, vaults do not have any idle assets.
+Vaults do not have any idle assets.
 The module does not hold assets other than temporarily in the middle of a transaction when the user first transfers to the module account, then is supplied.

 ## Strategies